dorianmuthig/wav2json/README.md

 * min is the minimum of the channels of the audio file computed per sample as: min = min(left, right)

 Obviously outputting the right, mid, side, min, max channels does only make sense on stereo input.
-When the input is mono, the applications falls back to outputing the left channel and prints a warning to stderr.
+When the input is mono, the applications falls back to outputting the left channel and prints a warning to stderr.

 When there are more than two channels present, the output might be a little non-sensical, depending on what information is stored in the first and second channel.

 Also note, that if there are less samples in the audio file, than defined by --samples, only as many samples as there are in the audio file will be written to the json file.
 The interpolation should be done by waveform.js

-# Donations
+### Donations
-If you find wav2png incredibly usefull nd use it a lot, feel free to make a small [donation via paypal](http://goo.gl/Ey2Bp).
-While it is highly appreciated, it is absolutely not necessary to us the software.

-If you find any issues, feel free to contact me. and most important: enjoy and have fun :D

-~~
+Please don't try to send me money.
+Money is the root of all evil.
+It would only get me in trouble with my bank or tax regulation authorities.
+Also, I didn't do most of the work on the project, so that hardly seems fair.